jasition/pandoc_resume/markdown/resume.md

 ----------------------------------------

-> This CV was generated from Markdown format by Pandoc (https://github.com/mszep/pandoc_resume)
+> Generated from Markdown format by Pandoc@Github